-I have a strong feeling about multiple choice.
-It’s more of a hate/love relationship really.
-In certain instances (a few) I like the option, but in many ways, I try to avoid it.
-I find it encourages far too much guessing, and not enough valid data on what a student has truly learned.
-I saw this a lot in my classroom, usually with the students that are struggling the most.
+I have a strong feeling about multiple-choice, more of a hate/love relationship.
+I feel it can encourage too much guessing and doesn’t give enough valid data on what a student has truly learned.
+I saw this in my classroom, usually with the students who struggle the most.

-The students who were secure in their knowledge of the subject area were going to do just fine no matter the questioning format.
-I see this so much with my own son, who has some struggles in school.
-If he is given a multiple choice test more often than not he’ll just guess, sometimes not even bothering to really read the questions!
-In creating work for him I always avoid using multiple choice, except in certain types of situations.
-He has an IEP, and unfortunately more often than not the teachers have turned to M/C for him as an accommodation and then express frustration at his effort and guessing.
-If he is dealt a short answer question he is much more apt to look for the answer in the work or work the problem out for himself.
-If the option to guess it there, he’ll always guess and he’ll keep guessing until he’s eliminated the 3 wrong answers.
-Yes, he’ll eventually get the correct answer, but does that show he knows it or retained it?
+Students who were secure in their knowledge of the subject area will do fine, no matter the questioning format.
+I see this so much with my own son’s struggles in school.
+When given a multiple-choice test, more often than not, he’ll just make a guess, sometimes not even bothering to read the questions!
+In creating work for him, I always avoid using multiple choice, except in limited situations.
+When given a short answer question, he is much more apt to look for the answer using context or work the problem out for himself.
+If the option to guess is there, he’ll always choose it, and he’ll keep guessing until he’s eliminated the three wrong answers.
+Yes, he’ll eventually get the correct answer, but does that show he knew the content or was just successful at guessing?

 I know multiple choice can be a huge time saver for the teacher.
-It is much quicker and easier to correct papers with multiple choice rather than written answers.
-I get it, but is it the right choice?
-What is our ultimate goal?
-To know the student understood and learned what we were teaching right?
-How can we be sure with a M/C that it is retained knowledge and not a lucky guess we got?
+It is much quicker and easier to correct papers with multiple choice rather than written answers, but is it the right choice?
+What is our ultimate objective?
+To know the student understood and learned what we were teaching, right?
+How can we be sure that the objective was met with multiple-choice?
+Was the answer from retained knowledge or a lucky guess?

 There are some cases (when done correctly) where I think M/C is fine.
 In a math problem for instance:

-The reason the problem on the left is the wrong way is that the most common mistake a student will make in this instance is the misuse of PEDMA.
-They will just work the problem from left to right and end up with 6 for the answer.
-If this is one of the options in the M/C they will choose that and move on, not having any idea that they made a mistake.
-Instead, if they worked the problem in this manner and the 6 was not an option they would know they did something wrong and go back and check their work.
-Of course, the guesser, who doesn’t even work out the problem could happen in either case, but the majority of the time the student will stop and take a closer look.
-I am not an advocate for tricking the student, and in this case, that is exactly what you do when you give them a problem like the one on the left.
-It’s much less discouraging to a child to have to rework to find a correct answer than to get a test back that they failed due to being tricked!
+The problem on the left is wrong because the most common mistake a student will make in this instance is the misuse of PEDMA.
+The student will work the problem from left to right and end up with 6 for the answer.
+If this is one of the answer options, they will choose it and move on, not having any idea that they made a mistake.
+If they worked the problem in this manner, and 6 was not an option, they would know a mistake was made and go back to check their work.
+Of course, the guesser, who doesn’t even work out the problem, could guess in either case, but usually, a student will stop to take a closer look.
+I am not an advocate for tricking students. and in this example, that is exactly what is happening.
+It’s much less discouraging to a child to rework to find a correct answer than to get a test back that they failed due to being tricked!

-One of the main resources I offer is novel studies.
-In my novel studies, there are only two places where you will find multiple choice options.
-First, there is an end of the book vocabulary quiz.
-A sentence with the word is offered and then there are 4 choices of a definition.
-Again, there are the guessers who just guess, but most students will be able to know the true definition when used in context after the successful completion of the novel study activities.
+One of the primary resources I offer is novel studies.
+In my novel studies, there are only two places where you will find multiple-choice options.
+First, the vocabulary quiz, where the sentence including the targeted word is given, along with four choices for students to choose the definition.
+Again, there are the guessers who will guess anything, but most students will be able to decipher the correct definition of the word used in context after the successful completion of the novel study activities.

-Where I have not changed my product based on buyer requests is in the comprehension portion of the novel study itself, and I won’t be adding it.
-I feel very strongly that while reading the book the student should be thinking about what they’re reading in a deeper way.
-Using multiple choice for comprehension during the reading of the novel encourages the student to skim the text for the answer.
-It also means most of your questioning will be of the lower order of Bloom’s Taxonomy.
-I use novels to get away from the M/C type skimming that you encounter in a basal series.
-My goal in using novel studies is to get my student engaged in a novel and to think deeply about the character’s motives, make inferences, etc. I just don’t think this can be done properly using multiple-choice questions.
-To maintain the integrity and rigor of my novel studies, I just won’t be changing this.
-I know there are some buyers who are disappointed in this stance and I know that some buy from my competitors due to this stance, and I apologize to them, but it’s something that I feel very strongly about.
+I only use short-answer questions in the daily comprehension portion of the novel study itself.
+I feel very strongly that while reading the book, the student should be thinking deeply about what they’re reading.
+Using multiple-choice for comprehension during the reading of the novel encourages the student to skim the text for the answer.
+It also means most of your questioning will be recall level, the lowest level of Bloom’s Taxonomy.
+I use novel studies to get away from the more superficial reading that students encounter with basal series activities.
+My goal in using novel studies is to get my student engaged in a novel, to think deeply about the character’s motives, make inferences, point of view, plot, foreshadowing, etc. I don’t believe this can be accomplished by using multiple-choice questions.
+I feel this adds rigor and integrity to my novel studies.
+I know there are some buyers who are disappointed in this stance, and I know that some buy from my competitors looking for something quick and easy, but it’s a core value that I feel very strongly about.

-Another reason I stay away from M/C is that it is far too much like the standardized testing that I am not a fan of.
+Another reason I stay away from multiple-choice testing is it is far too similar to standardized testing, which I am not a fan!
 Mainly for all the reasons stated above.
 I want my students to be deep thinkers, not guessers.
 Of course, the whole topic of standardized testing is a post for another day! 😉